Maximal curves with respect to quadratic extensions over finite fields: Ihara-maximal curves

 Thus the complete list, up to isomorphism, of Ihara-maximal curves defined over ${\mathbb F}_q$ for $q \leq 13$ of genus $g \geq 1$, except for the case $q=7$, is given by the eight curves of Table \ref{table:ihara_g} corresponding to the couples $(g,q)\in\{(1,2), (1,3), (1,4), (3,4), (3,9), (7,7), (14,8)\}$.

 \end{remark}

-\begin{remark} For low values of $g$, the first case we do not know how to treat is the one of a possible curve of genus $g=19$ defined over $\mathbb{F}_{19}$ and such that $N_1=N_2=153$.
-For low values of $q$, we are reduced to study the existence of curves of genus $24$ defined over $\mathbb{F}_{16}$ with $N_1=N_2=161$. \end{remark}
+\begin{remark} So we have managed to discuss the existence of Ihara-maximal curves of genus $g$ for any $g \leq 18$ and any value of $q$.
+In this direction, the first case we do not know how to treat is the one of a possible curve of genus $g=19$.
+With the method described above, we know that this curve shall be defined over $\mathbb{F}_{19}$ and such that $N_1=N_2=153$, but we are unable to determine whether there exists such a curve.

+In the other direction, we know if there exists a Ihara-maximal curve defined over $\mathbb{F}_q$ for any $q \leq 13 $.
+To make further progress we would need to know if there exists a curve of genus $24$ defined over $\mathbb{F}_{16}$ with $N_1=N_2=161$. \end{remark}